xyyuhans/about/index.md

 Stockholm, Sweden
 ```

-- Master thesis: Automatic configuration and fault detection of the network synchronization system
+- Automatic configuration and fault detection of the network synchronization system
 - Use machine learning to find faulty synchronization sources in RAN (radio access network)
 - Visualize network synchronization in RAN domain and transport domain